-Although 2020 was a big year, the Paris Agreement ‘ratchet mechanism’ – starting with the Global Stocktake 2023 and leading to the third round of climate pledges in 2025 - increases the likelihood that policy announcements to tackle climate change will accelerate even further within this period.
+Although 2021was a big year, the Paris Agreement ‘ratchet mechanism’ – starting with the Global Stocktake 2023 and leading to the third round of climate pledges in 2025 – will put further pressure on policy makers to tackle climate

-Timing: Paris Ratchet process triggers a cumulating policy response into 2025 Growing awareness of climate issues and an international framework for accelerating action, makes a near term, forceful policy response more likely
+Timing: Paris Ratchet process triggers a cumulating policy response into 2025 Growing awareness of climate issues and an international framework for accelerating action, with added energy security impetus makes forceful policy responses likely

 A bottom up, granular and transparent approach